vinifmor/bauh/README.md

 - Desktop entries ( menu shortcuts ) of the installed applications are stored at **~/.local/share/applications**
 - Downloaded database files are stored at **~/.local/share/bauh/appimage** as **apps.db** and **releases.db**

+Obs: There are some crashes when **AppImageLauncher** is installed.
+It is advisable to uninstall it and reboot the system before trying to install an AppImage application.

 ### Files and Logs
 - Some application settings are stored in **~/.config/bauh/config.json**
 - Installation logs are saved at **/tmp/bauh/logs/install**